-- Why are most washing machines cold fill?
-Should I buy a cold fill washing machine?
+All this is explained fully in my article Should I buy a cold fill washing machine?

-- Some Hotpoint washing machines appear to be hot and cold but they are designed for cold fill because there’s only a cold fill hose supplied and a y-piece adapter supplies both valves.
+Some Hotpoint washing machines appear to be hot and cold fill, but they are designed for cold fill because there’s only a cold fill hose supplied and a y-piece adaptor supplies both valves.